pityka/relational3/README.md

 - group by on missing treats missing as an other (single) group
 - count distinct in groups do not count missing values
 - min/max in groups do not count missing values
-- all elementwise operations, except predicates propagate missing value i.e. if either of their input is missing the result is missing
+- all elementwise operations, including predicates propagate missing value i.e. if either of their input is missing the result is missing, except for the isMissing oeprator
-- predicates evaluate to false
+- logic operators follow 3 values logic (https://en.wikipedia.org/wiki/Three-valued_logic#Kleene_and_Priest_logics)
 - printf etc formats missing into a non missing string